 Why choose a low-carb alternative to rice?

-Don't worry, even if you can't have rice or are limiting your rice intake, there are plenty of delicious, low carb alternatives to rice that you can eat instead and in this post I'm sharing 10 of my favourite low-carb alternatives to rice.
+For health reasons, you might be trying to lower your carbohydrate intake or might be following a low carb or keto diet.
+If that's the case, you will want to limit or avoid rice, but don't worry, even if you can't have rice or are limiting your rice intake, there are plenty of delicious, low carb alternatives to rice that you can eat instead.
+In this post I'm sharing 10 of my favourite low-carb alternatives to rice.

 Low Carb Rice Alternatives: